priime0/swdev/10/self-10.md

 We implement the configurations as a set of pre-defined global Racket parameters defined here: https://github.khoury.northeastern.edu/CS4500-F23/fearless-mice/blob/7131ad18454dc7c8cedc17b1820b13a6da0de7b2/Q/Common/config.rkt#L20-L119

-These paramaters are created at compile time, and can have their values set via the Racket `parameterize` body, which is where we actually use these configurations, for example, here in xclients: https://github.khoury.northeastern.edu/CS4500-F23/fearless-mice/blob/7131ad18454dc7c8cedc17b1820b13a6da0de7b2/10/xclients.rkt#L24-L30
+These parameters are created at compile time, and can have their values set via the Racket `parameterize` body, which is where we actually use these configurations, for example, here in xclients: https://github.khoury.northeastern.edu/CS4500-F23/fearless-mice/blob/7131ad18454dc7c8cedc17b1820b13a6da0de7b2/10/xclients.rkt#L24-L30

  We also facilitate creation of configurations from JSON specs defined here by defining a struct that contains these fields: https://github.khoury.northeastern.edu/CS4500-F23/fearless-mice/blob/7131ad18454dc7c8cedc17b1820b13a6da0de7b2/Q/Client/client.rkt#L15-L27